brettz9/nogin/README.md

     is lighter-weight and we don't need all that jsdom offers; add tests within `jamilih` for the integration
 1. See about minor **to-dos in code** along the way
+1. Make **email activation (and email) optional** (would mitigate some problems with email detection when `uniqueEmails` was enabled as users concerned with privacy could at least avoid an email)?
+1. More **validation from CLI**, e.g., adding an option or default to report if an email is already in use